bcgsc/pori_graphkb_api/README.md

 ### OpenAPI Specification

-All KB API routes are documented with openapi specification.
+All KB API routes are documented with OpenAPI specification.
 The specification is hosted with the api under `/api/spec`

 ### Authentication